Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Structural Boundaries Revisited

-denote the intrinsic completion functor.
-By the structural results of Algebraic Phase Theory, $\Comp$ is reflective and preserves defect generation, termination, and the canonical defect-induced filtration. **In particular, failure of functorial propagation for $\mathcal P^{(i)}$ persists in $\Comp(\mathcal P)^{(i)}$ for each filtration level $i$.** Since boundary depth is defined as the minimal index at which functorial propagation fails, any failure forced by the defect data of $\mathcal P$ persists in $\Comp(\mathcal P)$.
-Therefore completion cannot decrease, increase, or eliminate boundary depth, and one has
+denote a completion procedure compatible with the canonical defect filtration.
+By the structural results of Algebraic Phase Theory, $\Comp$ preserves defect generation, termination, and the canonical defect-induced filtration.
+In particular, the boundary depth associated with the defect structure of $\mathcal P$ is preserved under completion.